 Many online doctorate programs eliminate extended residency requirements in an effort to expedite your graduation timeline, though some programs may still require in-person components depending on the school.
 If you are open to taking online classes or moving through a doctoral program using virtual tools, an online program could be the key to finishing your program faster.

-Some doctoral programs use a cohort model, which means you enter with a group of peers and move through your studies together.
-By contrast, self-paced options let you pursue your degree at a rate that makes sense given your circumstances.
-This can be especially useful near the end of the program when students pursue dissertation and capstone projects that may differ in terms of length or demand.
+Certain doctoral programs may follow a cohort model, where students progress through their studies alongside a group of peers.
+Alternatively, self-paced options enable students to pursue their degree at a pace that aligns with their individual circumstances.
+This can be particularly beneficial towards the end of the program when students engage in dissertation and capstone projects, which may vary in terms of length and level of demand.

 If you carry relevant, transferable credits earned at an accredited institution, you can bring those with you as you begin working on your doctorate.
 This could save a lot of time, depending on the classes and the school’s transfer policy.
 If you plan ahead, you could even satisfy some core coursework requirements before you begin the program.